Louis Attard Bowen Therapist

 Apart from sport and certain occupations, age also seems to play a role in those who may be predisposed to developing a Tennis Elbow.
 The condition is found to mostly occur in adults who are between the ages of 30 and 50.

-You can read some reviews from our clients on the Review page here, or Book Online here for a Treatment for Tennis Elbow in Geelong using Bowen Therapy.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from our clients on the Review page here, or Book Online here for a Bowen Therapy session targeting Tennis Elbow in Geelong.

 2 Comments